Women in China: Developments in the People's Republic of China

 The Great Leap Forward's focus on total workforce mobilization resulted in opportunities for women's labor advancement.
 The necessity of mobilizing women's labor prompted the relaxing on birth control restrictions.
 Increasing collectivization of labor brought more opportunities for women to "leave the home", thereby increasing their economic and personal independence.
 The number of women in state institutions and state-owned enterprises more than tripled during the period 1957 to 1960.
 Mao Zedong contended that if people's communes were run well, "there is a thorough road for women's liberation.
 The People's communes are carrying out a wage system and a supply system under which wages are paid to each individual, not to the family head.
 This makes women and young people happy, and it's a way of smashing the patriarchal system, and the ideology of bourgeois right."

 As women became increasingly needed to work in agriculture and industry, and encouraged by policy to do so, the phenomenon of Iron Women arose.
 Women did traditionally male work in both fields and factories, including major movements of women into management positions.
 Women competed for high productivity, and those who distinguished themselves came to be called Iron Women.
 Women workers on the mobile film projection teams which brought cinema to rural China were promoted by media as model workers and symbols of advancing gender equality.
 Slogans such as "There is no difference between men and women in this new age," and "We can do anything, and anything we do, we can do it well," became popular.
+As academic Jacob Eyferth observes, "Many young women enthusiastically embraced the challenge of demonstrating they could work as hard as men."

 Women's increasing roles in agricultural labor also had the indirect effect of supporting heavy industry campaign through increasing the availability of men for labor in projects such as the Third Front construction.

 During the Cultural Revolution, one way China promoted its policy of state feminism was through revolutionary opera.
 Most of the eight model dramas in this period featured women as their main characters.
-The narratives of these women protagonists begin with them oppressed by misogyny, class position, and imperialism before liberating themselves through the discovery of their own internal strength and the Communist Party.
+The narratives of these women protagonists begin with them oppressed by misogyny, class position, and imperialism before liberating themselves through the discovery of their own internal strength and the CCP.

 A second marriage law was passed in 1980 and enacted in 1981.
 This New Marriage Law banned arranged and forced marriages and shifted the focus away from the dominance of men and onto the interests of children and women.
 Article 2 of the 1980 Marriage Law directly states: "the lawful rights and interests of women, children and the aged are protected.
 Family planning is practiced."
 Adults, both men and women, also gained the right to lawful divorce.